Only grades A through F impact grade point average. The grading system used in evaluating a student’s work is as follows:

 Removal from Probation

-A student who has been reinstated from suspension and continued on probation but does not achieve a semester GPA of 2.00 or higher in a subsequent semester/enrollment period will be dismissed.
+A student who has been reinstated from suspension and continued on probation, but does not achieve a semester GPA of 2.00 or higher in a subsequent semester/enrollment period, will be dismissed.
 Academic dismissal is for a period of one calendar year, after which a student may petition for reinstatement.
 Reinstatement is neither automatic nor guaranteed.
-International students must contact the International Center immediately upon dismissal from UCM.
+International students must contact the Graduate and International Student Services office immediately upon dismissal from UCM.

 Reinstatement.
 The reinstatement of students who have been suspended or dismissed from UCM is not automatic or guaranteed.
-Petitions for reinstatement are reviewed by the appropriate college or center based on the degree program a student has selected for reinstatement.
-Students in the Intensive English Program (IEP) who wish to petition for reinstatement must contact the English Language Center at email@example.com.
+Petitions for reinstatement are reviewed by the Success Advising Center (UN 128, 660-543-4721) in conjunction with the program coordinator of the degree program the student has selected for reinstatement.
+Students in the Intensive English Program (IEP) who wish to petition for reinstatement must contact the English Language Institute at firstname.lastname@example.org.

-The reinstatement petition can be accessed in MyCentral in the Student Services tab.
-For the best selection of courses, students should submit a petition in March for summer or fall semester reinstatement and in October for spring semester reinstatement.
+The reinstatement petition can be accessed in MyCentral in the Student Records and Registration portal.
+For the best selection of courses, students should submit a petition in March for summer or fall semester reinstatement, and in October for spring semester reinstatement.
 Petitions will be considered through the following deadlines:

 Fall semester: July 15